|Oracle® Database Installation Guide

 For single-instance installations, the CSS daemon is installed-in and runs from the Oracle Grid Infrastructure home which is the same home that runs Oracle ASM.

 Note:On cluster systems with Oracle RAC installations, the CSS daemon is configured during the Oracle Clusterware installation.
-If the system is running Oracle Clusterware, then see Oracle Real Application Clusters Installation Guide for information about removing Oracle RAC or Oracle Clusterware.
+If the system is running Oracle Clusterware, then see Oracle Real Application Clusters Installation Guide for Linux and UNIX for information about removing Oracle RAC or Oracle Clusterware.

 If you plan to use Oracle Data Guard with Oracle Database Vault, then see My Oracle Support note 754065.1 at: